tyxla/WP-Uploads-Stats/README.md

-WP-Uploads-Stats
+WP Uploads Stats
 ================

-Provides you with detailed statistics about your WordPress uploads
+Provides you with detailed statistics about your WordPress uploads.